100 Notable alumni of

 -

-Prince Vittorio Emanuele of Savoy, Prince of Naples, was the only son of Umberto II, the last King of Italy, and Marie-José of Belgium.
+Prince Vittorio Emanuele of Savoy, Prince of Naples, was son of Umberto II, the last King of Italy, and Marie-José of Belgium.
 Vittorio Emanuele also used the title Duke of Savoy and claimed the headship of the House of Savoy.
 These claims were disputed by supporters of his third cousin, Prince Amedeo, Duke of Aosta, and later by Amedeo's son, Aimone.

 -